ABOUT US

 Visitors to the shop range from experienced devotees and collectors to those just embarking on making their first cherished acquisitions and seeking expert advice.
 Celebrity visitors have often brought the small historical arcade to a virtual standstill.
 They include Eric Clapton, President Bill Clinton, Dustin Hoffman, Hugh Laurie and Martina Navratilova.

-But Daniel quickly developed an eye for silver, honing his knowledge further when he branched out with his own stalls at markets around the country but most notably at London's famous Portobello Road and the Bond Street Antiques Centre.
-In 1998 Daniel opened the doors of Daniel Bexfield Antiques in the capital's prestigious Burlington Arcade, in the heart of Mayfair, where he has been trading successfully ever since.
+But Daniel quickly developed an eye for silver, honing his knowledge further when he branched out with his own stall at markets around the country but most notably at London's famous Portobello Road and the Bond Street Antiques Centre.
+In 1998 Daniel opened the doors of Daniel Bexfield Antiques in the capital's prestigious Burlington Arcade, in the heart of Mayfair, where he traded successfully for 15 years.
+However, due to a change of Landlord he was given no choice but to leave the Arcade, but has now opened a larger, more exciting shop in Cecil Court.

 Recognition of Daniel's unparalleled knowledge in antique silver followed with countless interview requests and television appearances, ranging from Cash in the Attic, Going For A Song and Car Booty to Put Your Money Where Your Mouth Is and the aptly-named Trust Me, I'm A Dealer.